 A shockingly high number of people would ask me how they could become a director of their own research institute.
 They didn't want to join IRIS, but only wanted to find out if I could help them to get their own gig: ie they wanted their own vanity project.
 I'd shake my head and mutter to myself, "there's no I in team".

 There were also people who wanted IRIS to advertise their achievements or to give them money, or get it for them, but they didn't want to do anything in return for us.
 Hello, have you never heard of a quid pro quo?

-I coined the term, Rampant Self-Promoter, to describe these folk, who were usually male, though, not always.
+In the 1990s, when I was getting tenure, I coined the term, Rampant Self-Promoter or RSPs, to describe these folk, who were usually male, though, not always.
 Whatever we call them: narcissists or egotists, I mostly came to think of them as just really annoying, selfish people, who needed a truck to transport their egos.
 I also witnessed quite senior people, already in leadership positions, fail to give credit and attribution to others for various projects.
 This happened surprisingly often.
 It led me to ask, early on, about the causes of such unethical leadership and management behaviour.